folio-org/folio-ansible/doc/ansible-roles.md

 *Note: without a running Okapi instance with mod-circulation and mod-loan-storage installed and enabled, this role will fail.*

-## mod-loan-storage
-Loads the Docker image from Docker Hub, registers and deploys as a system service in a running Okapi instance, with persistent storage.
-Depends on:
-- postgresql
-- docker-engine
-- okapi-undeploy

-## mod-metadata
-Loads the Docker images for the inventory-storage and inventory modules from Docker Hub, registers and deploys as a system service in a running Okapi instance, with persistent storage.
-Depends on:
-- postgresql
-- docker-engine
-- okapi-undeploy

-*Note: without a running Okapi instance, this role will fail.*

 ## mod-metadata-data
 Sample data for the mod-metadata backend modules.
 Depends on tenant-data and common.

 *Note: without a running Okapi instance with inventory and inventory-storage installed and enabled, this role will fail.*

-## mod-users
-Loads the Docker image from Docker Hub, registers and deploys as a system service in a running Okapi instance, with persistent storage.
-Depends on:
-- postgresql
-- docker-engine
-- okapi-undeploy

-*Note: without a running Okapi instance, this role will fail.*

-## mod-users-bl
-Loads the Docker image from Docker Hub, registers and deploys as a system service in a running Okapi instance.
-Depends on:
-- docker-engine
-- okapi-undeploy

-*Note: without a running Okapi instance with mod-users, this role will fail*

 ## mod-users-bl-data
 Sample data for the mod-users-bl business logic module.
 Depends on: